 What colors does the Rogue Bella Bar 2.0 come in?

 There are a number of different options for the Bella Bar, including a black zinc finish, stainless steel and E-coat.
 There is also the cerakote finish, which comes in pink and red.
-Tia Clair-Toomey and Katrin Davidsdottir also have speciality cerakote Bella Bars, and there is an option to customize the bar as well.
+Tia Clair-Toomey and Katrin Davidsdottir also have specialty cerakote Bella Bars, and there is an option to customize the bar as well.

 How much does Rogue barbell shipping cost?